ShaochenYu/System-Programming/single thread key value store (TCP:UDP)/README.txt

 *****************************************

-The running results have been stored in log files in project1_ShaochenYu directory.
+The running results have been stored in log files in parent directory.
 The following shows where are the applications' log.

 tcp server log ------ tcpServerLogger